 Fighting back against an anti-rights agenda within a major human rights forum

-Anti-rights groups disrupted the 46th OAS General Assembly of the Organization of American States in Santo Domingo, Dominican Republic, held June 13 -15, 2016 where the LGBTTTI Coalition is working to advance human rights on sexual orientation and gender identity within the Americas.
-Lesbian, bisexual, gay, and particularly trans members of the Coalition were harassed and verbally threatened within official OAS civil society working spaces.
-Nevertheless, GIHR and the LGBTTTI Coalition celebrate the OAS’s approval of a Resolution on Human Rights, Sexual Orientation, Gender Identity and by the OAS General Assembly.
-Our consistent advocacy at the OAS over the past nine years has ensured the approval of a resolution addressing human rights and SOGI issues at each General Assembly since 2008, but our progress is threatened by the increasing presence these anti-rights and religious fundamentalist groups.
+Anti-rights groups disrupted the 46th OAS General Assembly of the Organization of American States in Santo Domingo, Dominican Republic, harassing and threatening members of the LGBTTTI Coalition who are working to advance human rights on sexual orientation and gender identity within the Americas.
+Despite these disruptions, GIHR and the LGBTTTI Coalition celebrate the OAS’s approval of a Resolution on Human Rights, Sexual Orientation, Gender Identity and by the 46th OAS General Assembly.
+Our consistent advocacy at the OAS over the past nine years has ensured the approval of a resolution addressing human rights and SOGI issues at each General Assembly since 2008, but our progress and safety are threatened by the increasing presence these anti-rights and religious fundamentalist groups.

-African Commission’s Resolution Condemning Violence Based on Sexual Orientation and Gender Identity
+African Commission Condemns Violence Based on Sexual Orientation and Gender Identity

 Inter-American Convention Against All Forms of Discrimination and Intolerance

-To date, Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Haiti, Panama, and Uruguay have signed the Convention.
-We are supporting our partners’ advocacy to have their countries sign and ratify the Convention so that the Convention enters into force across the region.
+To date, Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Haiti, Panama, and Uruguay have signed the Convention, and we continue to support our partners’ advocacy for their countries to sign and ratify the Convention.